Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Related Work

 \section{Related Work}

-Our primary focus in this paper is identifying multi-label movie genres exclusively from posters.
-Using only posters as input for this task is relatively limited in the literature \cite{30_9057706}.
+Our primary focus in this paper is identifying multi-label movie genres exclusively from posters, a task that is relatively limited in the literature \cite{30_9057706}.
 However, some past works used trailer \cite{23_Simes2016MovieGC}, clips \cite{21_4107177}, and facial frames \cite{26_yadav2020unified} as visual inputs.
-Additionally, numerous studies have focused on textual inputs, such as movie plot summary \cite{10_hoang2018predicting} / synopsis \cite{11_kar-etal-2018-folksonomication} and screenplay \cite{17_gorinski-lapata-2018-whats}.
-Furthermore, past research endeavors engaged multimodal approaches, combining visual, textual, and audio data as input \cite{38_bribiesca2021multimodal,35_cascante2019moviescope}.
-Now, we provide a brief summary of significant prior studies, in addition to Table \ref{tab:related_work}.
+Additionally, numerous studies focused on textual inputs, such as movie plot summary \cite{10_hoang2018predicting}/ synopsis \cite{11_kar-etal-2018-folksonomication} and screenplay \cite{17_gorinski-lapata-2018-whats}.
+Furthermore, past endeavors engaged multimodal approaches, combining visual, textual, and audio inputs \cite{38_bribiesca2021multimodal,35_cascante2019moviescope}.
+We now briefly summarize significant past studies, along with Table \ref{tab:related_work}.